PaperMC/docs/docs/paper/admin/how-to/aikars-flags.md

 a point of diminishing returns.
 Going out and getting 32GB of RAM for a server will only waste your money with minimal returns.

-## Java GC Logging
+## Java GC logging

 Are you having old gen issues with these flags?
-Add the following flags based on your java version to enable GC Logging:
+Add the following flags based on your Java version to enable GC logging:

 **Java 8-10**